lichfiet/file-explorer-web/README.md

     git clone https://github.com/lichfiet/file-explorer-web.git &&
     cd ./file-explorer-web &&
     npm -i
-    mv .env.sample .env
+    cp .env.sample .env
     ```

     And then to start, run `npm run dev`

-    At this point, you can open the webpage, but you won't be able to interact with many of the functions.
-Next, you're going to need to setup the backend API
+    This will start the web interface using Vite, for hot reloading.
+You'll likely be greeted with an error however, so you'll need to proceed to the next step.

+    *(Note: If you would like to only develop the front-end, there is a live instance of the backend running at [https://explorer.trevorlichfield.com](https://explorer.trevorlichfield.com).
+You'll need to edit the API url in the .env file to point to this instance)*

-2. **File Storage Setup**
+2. **S3 Bucket Setup**

     Follow the instructions in [file-explorer-infra](https://github.com/lichfiet/file-explorer-infra) to generate access credentials for AWS.
 If you plan on using SFTP, you can skip this step.

-3. **Backend Instalation**
+3. **Backend & Thumbnailer Setup**

-    Follow the instructions in the [file-explorer-backend](https://github.com/lichfiet/file-explorer-backend) repository.
-It included instructions for getting set up with the S3 or FTP connection methods, whichever is preferred.
+    If you plan on running the backend and thumbnailer locally, this repository contains a docker-compose file that will start the backend, a thumbnailer container, redis (for thumbnail caching), and a To Be Implemented Postgres database.
+(Adding support for Minio soon because AWS).

 ### To Do List:
-- Clean up code *(In progress always)*
+- **Clean up code *(In progress always)***
-- Store S3 and SFTP config information in SQL db and retrieve based on user
+- **Migrate styles to Tailwind *(Next)***
+- *API Reference*
+- *Build custom file tree component (currently using a library)*
+- *Better mobile experience*
+- *Drag and drop move to folder*
+- *Add pagination to file output and storage*
+- *Auth with api key or jwt token verification.*
-- Optimize the SFTP Wrapper and code, make easier to use (It's a mess, not sure how it works but it works on my machine)
+- ~~Optimize the SFTP Wrapper and code, make easier to use (It's a mess, not sure how it works but it works on my machine)~~ *Remove SFTP support*
-- Add folders and pagination to file output and storage
-- Create a scalable service for handling file uploads, and file downloads.
+- ~~Create a scalable service for handling file uploads, and file downloads.~~ *Using presigned urls for now*
-- API Reference
+- ~~Add folders~~
-- Auth with api key or jwt token verification.